-If there’s one rule that successful freelancers should learn early on in their careers, it is this: always be sending scope of work templates, quotation templates, or proposal templates.
+If there’s one rule that successful freelancers should learn early on in their careers, it is this: always be sending sending scope of work templates, quotation templates, or proposal templates.
 Stopping your search for new work opportunities is a bad idea at any point, even if you think you have enough work to feel successful.
 Because projects can end suddenly, it’s best to keep a steady supply of new clients in the funnel.
 But how can you go about finding those clients?

 While you may think that different types of freelancers have different strategies, most go about it in a strikingly similar manner.
-Developers, writers, designers, and marketers all use the same methods to grow their client base and keep a steady stream of work opportunities at their fingertips.
+Developers, designers, marketers, and writers find new clients with the same methods and keep a steady stream of work opportunities at their fingertips.
 We spoke to freelancers who are confidently growing their businesses with this proven advice:

 1. Ask your current and past clients

 You know what they say: “It never hurts to ask.”
 And, in the case of hitting up those who have been happy with your work, it can pay off big time!
 Don’t hesitate to keep in touch with clients who have responded warmly to your work and ask for a referral.
 Getting new business can be as simple as letting them know you’d appreciate them passing along your name to anyone who has a project coming up.

 Grant Pardee (writer, producer, and comedian) has used this technique successfully for his own business.
 Getting work via recommendations from past clients can also be an effective way to get hired for projects without doing a lot of extra pitching or sending cold emails to potential clients.
 You’re also less likely to have to bid against too many other candidates.

 "A lot of times it's recommendations from friends or past clients.
 That tends to lead to the most success."
 Grant P / Twitter: @grantpa